 Located in front of the Vienna City Hall, it’s the one we liked the most.
 You just can’t miss it if you want to get into the spirit of Christmas in Vienna.

 All it took us to get there from our hotel was a metro ride to the Rathausplatz.

 The Vienna City Hall backdrop is unique, especially when it’s all lit up.
 Inside the City Hall, on the ground floor, there’s also a huge kids area, where they can learn how to bake Christmas cookies and how to make candles.

-This Wien Christmas market is open from the 17th November to the 26th December.
+This Wien Christmas market is open from November 12 to December 26, 2021.

 Opening hours: Sun-Thu 10am – 9.30pm, Fri and Sat 10am – 10pm; 7th December 10am – 10pm, 24th December 10am – 6pm, 25th and 26th December 11am – 9.30pm.

 This is another popular spot among tourists and locals.
 The Christmas Village at Belvedere Palace takes place in front of the Belvedere Museum, a beautiful Baroque palace, where you can find the world’s largest collection of Gustav Klimt‘s paintings.